swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 In the donor form, we enter the donor specific information.
 Donor information is only registered once, even if a donor donates multiple organs (to different centers).
 This means that all the information entered by the first center entering data also appears in the donor form of this donor in the other centers.
 However, the donor form is not set to complete if an other transplant center completes the missing values so you need to open the form and set it to ‘complete’ manually.

-a) Donor characteristics only request the cause of donor death.
-Please select from the list and in case of ‘other’ indicate the cause of death in the comment field.
+\a) Donor characteristics only request the cause of donor death.
+Please select from the list and in case of ‘other’ indicate the cause of death in the comment field:

    •	Cause of donor death
    •	Anoxia (ANX)
    •	Brain cancer
    •	Cerebral disease (CDI)
    •	Cerebral hemorrhage (CHE)
    •	Cerebral trauma (CTR)
    •	Suicide (SUI)
    •	Other cause (OTH)

-b) Donor Serology requests the results of the donor serology lab prior to donation.
+\b) Donor Serology requests the results of the donor serology lab prior to donation.
 Values can be entered as ‘negative’, ‘positive’ or ‘missing’ (in case the result is not available/ a test has not been performed).

 .. note:: General Rule: all borderline results are entered as ‘positive’.

-c)	Donor HLA
+\c)	Donor HLA

 .. image:: DonFor2.png

     If a HLA is homozygous, you can select the button next to the according HLA instead of searching for it in the second HLA-phenotype list.

     Please indicate single missing HLA with the ‘x’, if all HLA is missing (analysis not done) select ‘All HLA missing’ to auto-complete all fields.

 .. tip:: If you erroneously selected ‘All HLA missing’ you can undo that by clicking ‘HLA available’.
 Previously entered HLA will re-appear as long as you did not save the form..